WebAssembly/design/FutureFeatures.md

 ## Linear memory bigger than 4 GiB

-The WebAssembly MVP will support wasm32, with linear memory sizes up to 4 GiB using 32-bit linear memory indices.
-To support larger sizes, wasm64 will be added in the future, supporting much greater linear memory sizes using 64-bit linear memory indices.
+The WebAssembly MVP will support the wasm32 mode of WebAssembly, with linear memory sizes up to 4 GiB using 32-bit linear memory indices.
+To support larger sizes, the wasm64 mode of WebAssembly will be added in the future, supporting much greater linear memory sizes using 64-bit linear memory indices. wasm32 and wasm64 are both just modes of WebAssembly, to be selected by a flag in a module header, and don't imply any semantics differences outside of how linear memory is handled.

 Of course, the ability to actually allocate this much memory will always be subject to dynamic resource availability.